cncf/xds/proposals/TP1-xds-transport-next.md

 ```

 A client may support only static bootstrap configuration of `ConfigSource` for authority mapping.
 It is
-expected that relevant authorities are configured in the bootstrap for referencable servers.
+expected that relevant authorities are configured in the bootstrap for referenceable servers.

 To support ADS with multiple control planes, the
 [`ApiType`](https://github.com/envoyproxy/envoy/blob/31128e7dc22355876020188bc8feb99304663041/api/envoy/config/core/v3/config_source.proto#L44)